alexeygrigorev/mlwiki.org/index.php/Business_Process_Management.md

 ---
-title: "Business Process Management"
 layout: default
 permalink: /index.php/Business_Process_Management
+tags:
+- business-process-management
+title: Business Process Management
 ---

-# Business Process Management

 ## Business Process Management
 a ''business process'' consists of a set of activities that are performed in coordination in an organization and technical environment
 - these process jointly implement some ''business goal''